IgniteUI/igniteui-docfx/en/components/grids_templates/advanced-filtering.md

 @@if(igxName === 'IgxGrid'){
 ---
-title: Angular Grid | Advanced Filtering | Infragistics
+title: Advanced Filtering in Angular Data Grid - Ignite UI for Angular
 _description: Learn how to configure advanced filter of data with the Angular Material table.
 The grid advanced filtering is more convenient and engaging than ever.
 _keywords: advanced filter, igniteui for angular, infragistics
 ---
 }
 @@if(igxName !== 'IgxGrid'){
 ---
-title: Angular Grid | Advanced Filtering | Infragistics
+title: Advanced Filtering in Angular Data Grid - Ignite UI for Angular
 _description: Learn how to configure advanced filter of data with the Angular Material table.
 The grid advanced filtering is more convenient and engaging than ever.
 _keywords: advanced filter, igniteui for angular, infragistics
 _canonicalLink: grid/advanced-filtering